What is it?

 • the Gender Team at the University Medical Center Groningen in Groningen

-• The Gender Team at Leiden University Medical Center in Leiden
+• the Gender Team at Curium Leiden University Medical Center in Leiden

-You will immediately receive a printout of the change.
+You will receive a printout of the changes right away.

 Additional information

-All authorities that have access to the Personal Records Database (BRP) are automatically notified of any change of gender and any change of first names.
-They will then update your details accordingly.
+All agencies that have access to the Basic Register of Persons (BRP) are automatically notified of a change of gender and any changes to first names.
+Based on this information, they will update your records themselves.
 This applies to:

 • pension fund